yipenghe/sentiment_analysis/README.md

-# sentiment_analysis with glassdoor data
+# Improving Sentiment Classification with Pro/Con Structure of Reviews
-This is a course project for 224U
+This is a course project for CS224U by Di Bai and Yipeng He.

 file_structure for data folder (not uploaded since files are large):
 ```